touzet/pampa/README.md

 **PAMPA light** : the usage is described just below.

-**PAMPA, full version**  has two main commands, that are described in the sequel :
+**PAMPA, full version**  has two main commands.
 - _assign_, for species identifications
 - _build_, for construction of custom marker peptides.

-Type `python3 pampa.py assign -h` or `python3 pampa build -h` respectively to print the help.
+We suggest starting by reviewing the instructions for PAMPA light first, as it covers fundamental concepts shared across all versions, such as peptide tables, handling PTMs, format of output files.
+Afterward, if you x-want to use the full version of PAMPa, you may refer to the comprehensive documentation (PAMPA ASSIGN and PAMPA build) for more in-depth details.

 ## PAMPA light